sergeyklay/psr/README.md

 * `automake`
 * `autoconf`

-You will need PHP7 development headers.
+You will need PHP development headers.
-If PHP7 was manually installed, these should be available by default.
+If PHP was manually installed, these should be available by default.
 Otherwise, you will need to fetch them from a repository.

 **Note:** the package name may vary.